roytang/blog/content/post/2008/02/doodles/index.md

   title: 'Two guys.
 One has a large cannon strapped to his back, one has a sword.
 I drew this on the back of handouts for a certain training seminar I was attending.'
 - src: icatian-crier.jpg
   title: 'Icatian Crier.
 Added this to the post on 2021-9-17, but the drawing was done in 2008-03-12.'
+- src: llanowar-elves.jpg
+  title: 'Llanowar Elves.
+Added this to the post on 2021-9-17, but the drawing was done in 2008-03-25.'
+album:
+- sketchbook
 ---

 I usually have a stack of random printouts on my office desk.
 I also usually take one or two sheets of paper with me for meetings, supposedly to take notes (I never do).
 What usually happens with these papers is that I end up doodling.
 It's not a sign of my not paying attention to stuff mind you.
 Doodling helps me think, in some way.